 In the spring of 2010 he was Ernest-Bloch lecturer at the University of California Berkeley, where he gave a series of lectures entitled The Music of Theory: Theorist-Composers in Late Medieval Italy, and in December 2010 he was shortlisted for a position of full professorship in Historical musicology at Harvard University.

-A tenured Director of the Egida Sartori and Laura Alvini Early Music Seminars at the Fondazione Giorgio Cini in Venice since 2006, he has also served as the Director of the Schola Cantorum Basiliensis in Basle, where he is Artistic Director of the early-music festival Festtage Alte Musik.
+A tenured Director of the Egida Sartori and Laura Alvini Early Music Seminars at the Fondazione Giorgio Cini in Venice since 2006, he has also served as the Director of the Schola Cantorum Basiliensis in Basle and Artistic Director of the early-music festival Festtage Alte Musik in the same city.

-He has recently been appointed as artistic planner for musical events at Villa I Tatti, The Harvard University Center for Italian Renaissance Studies in Florence.
+In 2017 he has been appointed as artistic planner for musical events at Villa I Tatti, The Harvard University Center for Italian Renaissance Studies in Florence.